Grand title of the emperor of Austria: Grand Voivode of the Voivodeship of Serbia

 The Voivodeship was formed by a decision of the Austrian Emperor in November 1849, after the Revolutions of 1848/1849.
 It was formed in accordance with privilege given to Serbs by the Habsburg emperor in 1691, recognizing the right of Serbs to territorial autonomy within the Habsburg Monarchy.

+Etc. Etc.

+Countless other kingdoms including Poland, Low Countries, Germany, Italy, Bulgaria, Cumania, etc. etc.

 Subsequent use

 After 1918, the grand title was invoked for historical commemorative reasons in two Habsburg burial ceremonies in Vienna.

 At the burial of the last empress, Zita (1916–1918), on 1 April 1989 in the imperial mausoleum, three prayers were said for the deceased by a speaker commissioned by the family, before the gate was opened and the sarcophagus was borne into the mausoleum.
 The first prayer started with the feminine form of the grand title: "Zita, Empress of Austria, crowned Queen of Hungary, Queen of Bohemia ...".
 In the list of ducal titles, the title of Duchess of Parma claimed by the Habsburgs was omitted, as she had a closer tie to Parma.
 Her father, Robert of Parma, was the last Duke of Parma (1854-1860) and as a pretender to that title she was a princess, even though she was not born until 1892.
 Thus the title ended with "Infanta of Spain, Princess of Portugal and of Parma".

 Zita's son Otto von Habsburg was buried on 16 July 2011, and a prayer was said in the mausoleum: "Otto of Austria, first Crown Prince of Austria-Hungary, royal prince of Hungary and Bohemia ..."
 The titles of King of Jerusalem and Archduke of Austria were omitted.
 No Austrian emperor was actually sovereign over Jerusalem, and in 1961 Otto had renounced all claims of sovereignty in the Republic of Austria.